Ticket #2172 (new New feature)

 Could one of the PHP developers shed some light on the custom variable thingy please!?
 Where can we find find the documentation regarding ordering etc.?

-The order is not important but the [name, value] array must be indexed by the custom variable slot.
+The order is not important but the value array must be indexed by the custom variable slot.

 Hope it helps!